 For some time this writer has been intrigued by the handful of films made about Australia, but NOT made in Australia, before World War II.
 They all borrow some familiar Australian icons, yet not surprisingly, they were usually directed, scripted and acted by people who had no direct experience of Australia at all.
-Here are two German films produced in the late 1930s that feature Australia:
+Here are several German films produced in the late 1930s that feature Australia.

 Zu Neuen Ufern (To New Shores) 1937

 Directed by Detlef Sierck (Douglas Sirk).
 Script by Lovis Hans Loren (novel), Kurt Heuser.
 Starring Zarah Leander, Willy Birgel, Edwin Jürgensen, Viktor Staal.
 Produced by UFA and filmed at Studio Babelsberg in Potsdam.